by C.W. Basham and J.E. Ells* (11/20)

 Ripe cantaloupes slip easily from the vine when picked up; unripe ones require more force to pull them away from the vine.
 The background color of cantaloupes also changes from grayish green to yellowish as they ripen, and the characteristic musky odor develops.

-* C.W.
+C.W.
 Basham, Colorado State University professor, and J.E.
 Ells, Colorado State University Extension vegetable crop specialist and associate professor (retired); horticulture and landscape architecture.
 11/99.
-Reviewed by C. O’Meara 9/14.
+Revised by J. Murgel, Extension Horticulture and Natural Resources Agent, Douglas County.
+12/10.

 Go to top of this page.